AleksNovikov/anime/README.md

 lady
 Hello, I'm Aleks .

 I like watch anime .
-I like to watch One Piece, Fairytaшд .
+I like to watch One Piece, Fairytail .